 Our ability to attract and retain qualified personnel will depend heavily on the amount and structure of compensation and opportunities for equity ownership we offer.
 Historically we have offered key employees equity ownership through interests in Silvercrest L.P.
 Those key employees who are currently limited partners of Silvercrest L.P. hold these interests in the form of Class B units.
 We expect our compensation structure to include a combination of cash and equity-based incentives as appropriate.
 Although we intend for overall compensation levels to remain commensurate with amounts paid to our key employees in the past, we may not be successful in designing and implementing an attractive compensation model.
 Any cost-reduction initiative or adjustments or reductions to compensation could negatively impact our ability to retain key personnel.
-In addition, changes to our management structure, corporate culture and corporate governance arrangements could negatively impact our ability to retain key personnel.
-If we are unable to retain key personnel, our results of operations may be negatively affected.
+In addition, changes to our management structure, corporate culture and corporate governance arrangements could negatively impact our ability to retain key personnel, for each contract of the past, we may not be successful in designing and implementation and did to our designing and interest to reduce the past, we may not be successful in designing and implementation and the past of the past, we may not be successful in designing and implementation and the past of t